 Comments: This wrap has an amazing number of poppers, which can be finicky to use especially since the wrap material is soft and elastic.
 There are 3 sets of poppers --- for the waist, legs and to shorten the rise of the front of the nappy.
 A great idea in theory, but quite difficult to master when trying to get everything on a wriggly baby.

-any different colours and prints but it feels a bit rubbery and is not my favourite.
+Initially I was attracted to this wrap's many different colours and prints but it feels a bit rubbery and is not my favourite.

 Nappy: Rainbow Tots